average +15 point increase

 In addition, LSAT Prep companies do not have sufficient data to compare initial practice scores to one’s actual (or “official”) LSAT score.

-The average practice LSAT score increase of ScoreItUp students recently was calculated.
-It was an outstanding +15 LSAT points (comparing first-to-best practice LSAT scores, based upon all responding students taking real LSATs in timed classroom settings).* That translates into an exceptional increase of approximately 56 percentile for the typical student (see below!).
+However, by comparing one’s initial practice LSAT score to one’s best practice LSAT score (using real LSATs in a timed classroom environment designed to simulate the official LSAT), one can get a general sense of what can be accomplished.
+The average practice LSAT score increase of ScoreItUp students was calculated in several classes.
+It was an outstanding +15 LSAT points (comparing first-to-best practice LSAT scores, based upon all responding students).* That can translate into an exceptional practice LSAT score increase of approximately 56 percentile (see below!).

-Of course, a huge number of students increased more than +15 points on their timed practice LSATs.
-For you numbers junkies, here is some additional data that may show you just how impressive these results are (see * below for more details):
+Of course, many students increase more than +15 points on their timed practice LSATs.
+For you numbers junkies, here is some additional data regarding these practice LSAT score increases (see * below for more details):

 - 100% of students increased 1 or more points